tldr-pages/tldr/pages/common/lighthouse.md

 > Analyzes web applications and web pages, collecting modern performance metrics and insights on developer best practices.
 > More information: <https://github.com/GoogleChrome/lighthouse>.

-- Generate an HTML report for a specific website and save it to a file:
+- Generate an HTML report for a specific website and save it to a file in the current directory:

 `lighthouse {{https://example.com}}`